chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 First, another programmer might not know that LINQ is not just for `IEnumerable<T>` therefore might have problems understanding your code, and second, the result will always be less performant than hand-written code.
-Nevertheless, as with "traditional" LINQ, there are situations where a piece of code written in query syntax is much more readable.
+Nevertheless, as with "normal" LINQ, there are situations where a piece of code written in query syntax is much more readable.

 #### `Select`